trinitykcolbert/final-project-the-oppressed/README.md

 Give details on how to install fork and install your project.
 You can get all of the python dependencies for your project by typing `pip3 freeze requirements.txt` on the system that runs your project.
 Add the generated `requirements.txt` to this repo.
 -->
 1. Fork this repo
-2. Follow the link to the
+2. Follow the link to the original API repo
-3. On the command line, type `pip3 install requirements.txt`
+3. Download the repo
-4. ....
+4. Create new folder in Google drive
+5. Upload downloaded file to that folder
+6. (Optional) Upload input video to that folder
+7. Mount Drive to colab
+8. Locate your drive in the colab
+9. Modify line 45 in vehicle_detection_main.py
+10. Run all code blocks in colab
+11. Enjoy your vehicle detection!!